Q. What are the entry requirements for IHS courses?

 Q. Do I need to buy books?

 A. You will usually have to buy a book or a number of books, depending on the course.
 These will continue to be useful reference books.
 The booklists are available for each course and course year.
 IHS recommend that you buy the books listed on the essential reading lists.
-We have a library available to our Nutritional Therapy Diploma students in Dublin that will contain all of the books on the recommended reading lists.
+We have a library available to our Nutritional Therapy Diploma students in Dublin that contains all of the books on the recommended reading lists.

 Q. What happens if I have to stop the course part way through?

 A. If you have to stop a course part way through, the Institute will hold your place open for up to two years at the discretion of an Institute Directors.
 You are obliged to continue payments for the semester started.
-IHS cannot guarantee an immediate place, you may have to wait for a place to become available.
+IHS cannot guarantee an immediate place, you may have to wait for one to become available and a re-enrolment fee may be charged.

 Q. What are the career opportunities?

 A. There is an ever increasing demand and need for effective graduates from our courses in today’s society.
 As a graduate of an IHS you will be well placed for jobs within the healthcare, health & beauty and sports & leisure industries.
 For those who wish to set up in private practice, IHS will support you with all the advice and guidelines required in launching your practice.
 Current opportunities include: